gpsea.model package

 A specific combination of secondary structures organized into a characteristic three-dimensional structure or fold.

-REGION = 4
+COILED_COIL = 4

 A region of interest that cannot be described in other subsections.